hpenedones/luacnn/README.md

 luacnn
 ======

-simple example of convolutional neural networks for hand digit recognition
+Simple example of how to use torch5 convolutional neural networks for hand digit recognition, on the usps dataset.

 Requirements
 -------

-Torch5 machine learning library lua language interpreter (which comes with torch).
+* Torch5 machine learning library
+* lua language interpreter (which comes with torch).

-Description:
+Description
 -------

 Each image contains a total 1100 examples of that digit (organized in 33 columns and 34 rows).